 Koreans officially follow the Gregorian calendar, even though there are a few holidays that are based on the lunar calendar.
-During the official holidays, offices and banks are closed but palaces, museums, most restaurants, department stores, and amusement facilities are open.
-Seollal and Chuseok are the most important traditional holidays for Koreans, so millions of people visit their hometowns to celebrate with their families during these times.
-On Seollal, Koreans hold a memorial service for their ancestors and perform sebae, a formal bow of respect to their elders as a New Year's greeting.
+During official holidays, offices and banks are closed but palaces, museums, most restaurants, department stores, and amusement facilities are open.
+Seollal (Lunar New Year’s Day) and Chuseok (Korean Thanksgiving Day) are the most important traditional holidays for Koreans, so millions of people visit their hometowns to celebrate with their families during these times.
+On Seollal, Koreans hold a memorial service for their ancestors and perform sebae, a formal bow of respect to their elders as a New Year’s greeting.

 As in other countries, the first day of the New Year is celebrated.

-Lunar New Year's Day (Seollal) is one of the most important traditional holidays of the year; the holiday is much more significant than January 1st.
+Lunar New Year’s Day, or Seollal in Korean, is one of the most important traditional holidays of the year; the holiday is much more significant than January 1st to Koreans.
 Most businesses are closed, and people take several days off from work to visit their hometowns to be with their family.
 On the day of Seollal, everyone gets up early, puts on their best clothes, and bows to their elders as a reaffirmation of family ties.
-Feasts are held with specially prepared food such as Tteokguk and Manduguk.
-People play traditional games, fly kites, or spin tops.
+Feasts are held with specially prepared food such as tteokguk (sliced rice cake soup) and mandu-guk (dumpling soup).
+People play traditional folk games such as flying kites, or spinning tops.

 This day commemorates the Declaration of Independence proclaimed on March 1, 1919, while under Japanese colonization.
 A reading of the declaration takes place in a special ceremony at Tapgol Park in Seoul, where the document was first read to the public.

 On this day, parents dress up their little ones and take them to parks, amusement parks, zoos, or to the cinema for a full day of fun and games.